 Food for thought

 Of all the answers given, this one stuck out the most:

 “Our servers go down all the time so I’m always working with my IT consultant and monthly maintenance service provider to get them back up and running.”

 And when I asked about her future plans to switch to EMR, she said,

 “I’ve thought about moving to the cloud, but I worry about the security, the fact that it’s not under my control, the lack of knowledge on my part of how it works and what it can do for me.
 Information is power, and I don’t know enough about how a cloud works and how it can benefit me so I haven’t taken the steps in that direction.”

 Since she wasn’t truly aware of how it all works, I shared with her an alternative option of opting for a managed hosting provider that can store her data in the cloud.
-With this type of service she can expect at least a 99.9% server and 100% network uptime guarantees.
-In addition to that Connectria also offer a 100% secure guarantee.
+With this type of service, she can expect at least a 99.9 percent server and 100 percent network uptime guarantees.
 This should help alleviate some of her fears as a healthcare provider when moving her sensitive patient data to the cloud.

-By outsourcing these responsibilities, she will be able focus on her core business of providing patient care, as opposed to keeping up with changing HIPAA regulations and server outages.
+Learn more about Connectria’s HIPAA Compliance today.
+By outsourcing these responsibilities, my friend will be able to focus on her core business of providing patient care, as opposed to keeping up with changing HIPAA regulations and server outages.